-- 5. Turn the unit Off. - 6.
-Prepare to perform service on the low side by equalizing the high side and low side pressures through the gauge manifold. - 7.
-Equalize low side pressure to 1 to 2 psig (7 to 14 kPa).

-NOTE: Repeat the pump down procedure if the pressures equalize above 20 psig (138 kPa).
-If acceptable low pressures cannot be achieved after the third pump down, the refrigerant must be recovered to perform service on the low side.
+- 3. Prepare to perform service on the low side by equalizing the high side and low side pressures through the gauge manifold.
+Equalize low side pressure to 1 to 2 psig (7 to 14 kPa). - NOTE: Repeat the pump down procedure if the pressures equalize above 20 psig (138 kPa).
+If acceptably low pressures cannot be achieved after the third pump down, the refrigerant must be recovered to perform service in the low side. - 4.
+If the reading on the gauge manifold's high pressure gauge increases after the high and low side pressures have been equalized, the condenser inlet check valve (or hot gas solenoid) is leaking.